williamhobbs/energy-forecasting-tools/README.md

 ## Quick example

-Here's a quick example of just getting a resource data forecast:
+Here's a quick example of getting a resource data forecast:

 ```python
 from forecast_solar import get_solar_forecast